Warrant Article Summary for Burlington May 2025 Town Meeting

 Article 28 - Accepting an Easement for the Fire Hydrant at 180 Cambridge Street

-To accept an easement of approximately 48 square feet so the town can access and maintain a fire hydrant placed in 2003.
+To accept an easement of approximately 48 square feet so the town can access and maintain a fire hydrant placed on this private property in 2003.
+PASSED

 General Bylaw Articles